-Over the years we have and will continue to donate and support numerous charitable foundations.
-Below is a list of some of the organizations with whom we work.
+Over the years we have and will continue to support and donate to numerous charitable causes.
+Below is a partial list of some of the organizations and causes we have supported.

 A wish experience can be a game-changer for a child with a life-threatening medical condition.This one belief guides them in everything they do at Make-A-Wish®.
 It inspires them to grant wishes that change the lives of the kids they serve.
 It compels them to be creative in exceeding the expectations of every wish kid.
 It drives them to make their donated resources go as far as possible.

 Most of all, it's the founding principle of their vision to grant the wish of every eligible child.
 Wishes are more than just a nice thing.
 And they are far more than gifts, or singular events in time.
 Wishes impact everyone involved - wish kids, volunteers, donors, sponsors, medical professionals and communities.
 The impact varies.
 For wish kids, just the act of making their wish come true can give them the courage to comply with their medical treatments.
 Parents might finally feel like they can be optimistic.
 And still others might realize all they have to offer the world through volunteer work or philanthropy.